Rowlinsons Banner Image

 Our fixed fee is designed to cover the vast majority of transactions.
 However, if unexpected complexities arise, such as dealing with a lease extension, unregistered land, or legal defects in the title, we’ll let you know straight away, explain the issue clearly, and provide a cost-effective solution.

+No work is ever undertaken without your agreement, and you’ll never be charged for something you haven’t authorised.
 We make it easy to get started.
 Use our instant online quote tool or contact our team directly for a no-obligation quote tailored to your transaction.

 Contact Our Conveyancing Solicitors